• Skip to primary navigation

 Reheating

-The millet can be reheated in the microwave.
+The millet can be reheated in the microwave or on the stovetop.
 It may dry out after refrigeration, so you can add just a splash of water to rehydrate it if needed.
 I don’t always find it necessary to do so.
-The grain may be a bit firm once chilled and then loosen up once heated through.
+The grain may be a bit firm once chilled, it should loosen up once heated through.

 Storage